Toutouwai/InputfieldPageTreeSelect/README.md

 ## Replacing InputfieldPageListSelect in the ProcessWire admin

 An autoload module named ReplacePageListSelect is bundled with InputfieldPageTreeSelect.
-Install the module if you would like to replace all instances of the core InputfieldPageListSelect with InputfieldPageTreeSelect in the ProcessWire admin.
+Install the module if you would like to replace all instances of InputfieldPageListSelect in the ProcessWire admin with InputfieldPageTreeSelect.

 For advanced use cases there are two hookable methods: